ManjuLanjewar/vsd-hdp/README.md

 </pre>

-- Running the flow for the design
+**Running the flow for the design**

-To run the automated flow:
+- To run the automated flow:

 <pre>./flow.tcl -design <design_name></pre>

-To run the flow interactively
+- To run the flow interactively:

 <pre>./flow.tcl -interactive</pre>